faridkhaheshi/memoyard/README.md

 ```
 CREATE USER hasurauser WITH PASSWORD 'env.HASURA_PASSWORD';

+CREATE EXTENSION IF NOT EXISTS citext;
+CREATE EXTENSION IF NOT EXISTS pgcrypto;

 CREATE SCHEMA IF NOT EXISTS hdb_catalog;
 ALTER SCHEMA hdb_catalog OWNER TO hasurauser;

-GRANT hasurauser to postgres;

-GRANT SELECT ON ALL TABLES IN SCHEMA information_schema TO hasurauser;
-GRANT SELECT ON ALL TABLES IN SCHEMA pg_catalog TO hasurauser;
-CREATE EXTENSION IF NOT EXISTS pgcrypto;
 GRANT USAGE ON SCHEMA public TO hasurauser;
 GRANT ALL ON ALL TABLES IN SCHEMA public TO hasurauser;
 GRANT ALL ON ALL SEQUENCES IN SCHEMA public TO hasurauser;
 GRANT ALL ON ALL FUNCTIONS IN SCHEMA public TO hasurauser;

+CREATE SCHEMA IF NOT EXISTS yard;

 GRANT USAGE ON SCHEMA yard TO hasurauser;
+GRANT CREATE ON SCHEMA yard TO hasurauser;
 GRANT ALL ON ALL TABLES IN SCHEMA yard TO hasurauser;
 GRANT ALL ON ALL SEQUENCES IN SCHEMA yard TO hasurauser;
 GRANT ALL ON ALL FUNCTIONS IN SCHEMA yard TO hasurauser;